psychemedia/middle-english-romances/sir-orfeo.md

 And now had left her sorrowing
 In a poor hovel in the plain,

-" Sheltered with but a beggar poor,
+"Sheltered with but a beggar poor,
 And all alone had come to thee
 In poverty to try thy door,
 To test thy faith and loyalty,